 Behind every local play, ballet or opera, there's a host of creative people putting their skills to work.
 What makes a successful production?
 How do critics and artists see work differently than general audiences?

 WKNO’s PERFORMANCE CLUB is a group of arts enthusiasts who get a behind-the-scenes peek at a variety of shows.
 Then we discuss the good, the bad and the ugly.

 Our “curators,” Christopher Blank and Charlene Honeycutt, select a half-dozen or so events each year that we attend as a group.
 Typically, we meet an hour before the event.
 The artists – from choreographers to directors to visual artists – share their unique insights into their creations.
 Afterward, we talk about what we saw.

-Our past events have included operas, musicals, plays, ballets and “happenings.”
-The only cost is buying your ticket to the event, and our club members often get special discounts.
+Our past events have included operas ("Ghosts of Crosstown"), musicals ("No No Nanette"), plays ("Angels in America"), ballets ("World Wonders") and other “happenings" (such as Levitt Shell Concerts).
+The only cost is buying your ticket to the event.
+Our club members often get special discounts.
 You can attend as frequently as you like.